All Questions on What-is-What - Page 9

 What is Open Office?

 Open Office is a free office suit intended to replace Microsoft Office.
-It is distributed free of charge via download and is available for most popular operating systems.
-The GPL license under which Open Office is distributed allows unlimited use of ... [more]
+It is distributed free of charge via download and is available for most popular operating system... [more]

 What is Open Source?